BookAdapterTeam/book_adapter/README.md

+**Status:**

+1. On hiatus for the foreseeable future, or until paginated HTML is solved in Flutter without using webviews.
-A warning: We currently plan to move away from Firebase sometime in the future.
+1. Plan is to move away from Firebase in the future.
 This means that older app versions will stop working when this happens.

-The EPUB library used is buggy, so some EPUB files will fail to open.
+1. The EPUB library used is buggy, so some EPUB files will fail to open.

 # BookAdapter - ePub Reader & Library Management